727yubin/WiiSlides/README.md

 The LEDs show battery level, with 4 being full and 1 being almost empty.

+## Troubleshooting
+If you did press 1 and 2 but cannot seem to connect, try using the red SYNC button next to the batteries.

 ## To Do:
 - Toggle vibrations